Are Children Born in Australia Citizens?

 - The length and nature of any period of absence from Australia;

 - Whether the child retained their right to re-enter Australia during any period of absence;

 - The nature and extent of the child’s ties to Australia such as the presence of their family here, attendance at school and involvement in the community.

-If the child was removed from Australia before their 10th birthday and did not retain the right to re-enter the country, they are not considered ‘ordinarily resident’ in Australia for the purpose of becoming eligible for citizenship.
+If the child was removed from Australia before their tenth birthday and did not retain the right to re-enter the country, they are not considered ordinarily resident in Australia for the purpose of becoming eligible for citizenship.

-The children of foreign diplomats cannot be taken to be ‘ordinarily resident’ in Australia for the purpose of obtaining citizenship based on having spent their first 10 years here.
+The children of foreign diplomats cannot be taken to be ordinarily resident in Australia for the purpose of obtaining citizenship based on having spent their first ten years here.